Hitman 3 and Control are coming to Switch, thanks to the cloud

-Nintendo dropped a new Direct Mini: Partner Showcase today, and it showed how cloud gaming can be used to have graphically-intense third-party games run on the Switch’s limited hardware.
+Nintendo dropped a new Direct Mini: Partner Showcase today, and it showed how cloud gaming can help graphically intense third-party games run on the Switch’s limited hardware.

 The Direct revealed that Control: Ultimate Edition is available on Switch starting today, and Hitman 3 is coming at an unspecified date.
 Nintendo has labeled both releases as Cloud Versions, meaning that they will use cloud computing to help them work on Switch.